Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Breakdown of the string order

-Finally, we show that the current phenomena is actually a laser-induced phase transition from Haldane's phase to the magnetized phase.
-To demonstrate this explicitly, we calculate the string order correlation~\cite{Nijs89} with iTEBD.
-Namely, Haldane's phase, being a topologically protected phase, has no local order parameter, but is instead characterized by the string order parameter, which is defined as $\lim_{r\to\infty}{\cal O}_{\rm str}(r)$ from the string-order correlation function, ${\cal O}_{\rm str}(r)= \langle S_{0}^{z}\exp\Big({\rm i}\pi\sum_{i=0}^{r-1}S_{i}^{z}\Big) S_{r}^{z}\rangle$~\cite{Nijs89}.
-The string order parameter can capture the Haldane phase, which can be considered as a superposition of states in which an arbitrary number of $|S_{i}^{z}=0\rangle$'s are inserted between $|1\rangle$ and $|-1\rangle$ in a N\'eel order in a $S_{i}^{z}$-basis, e.g., $|\ldots,1,0,0,0,-1,0,1,0,0,-1,\ldots\rangle$.
-In the initial GS, we are in the Haldane phase with the string order parameter indeed finite as seen in the $t=0$ result of Fig.~\ref{fig:Haldane}(a).
-For $t>0$, the string order correlation ${\cal O}_{\rm str}(r)$ begins to decay exponentially with distance $r$.
-This indicates that the laser-induced phase transition from the Haldane phase to a magnetized phase happens as soon as we have a finite magnetization.
-Indeed, we find that the decay of the string order has a direct (and even analytic) relation with the uprise of the $z$-component of magnetization.
-We can in fact quantitatively correlate the magnetization with the string correlation length $\xi$ (defined by fitting ${\cal O}_{\rm str}(r) \propto \exp(-r/\xi)$).
-Figure ~\ref{fig:Haldane}(b) plots $\xi$ as a function of $M^{z}$.
-We can deduce an analytic form for the relation between $\xi$ and $M^{z}$ as follows.
+In this section, we present an interesting relation between the induced magnetization and the string order correlation~\cite{Nijs89}.
+The Haldane phase, being topologically ordered, has no local order parameter, but is instead characterized by the string order parameter, which is defined as $\lim_{r\to\infty}{\cal O}_{\rm str}(r)$ from the string-order correlation function, ${\cal O}_{\rm str}(r)= \langle S_{0}^{z}\exp({\rm i}\pi\sum_{i=0}^{r-1}S_{i}^{z}) S_{r}^{z}\rangle$~\cite{Nijs89}.
+The string order parameter can capture the Haldane phase since this phase consists of a superposition of states in which an arbitrary number of $|S_{i}^{z}=0\rangle$'s are inserted between $|1\rangle$ and $|-1\rangle$ in a N\'eel order in terms of the $S_{i}^{z}$ basis, e.g., $|\ldots,1,0,0,0,-1,0,1,0,0,-1,\ldots\rangle$.
+In the initial GS, we are in the Haldane phase with the nonzero string order parameter as seen in the $t=0$ result of Fig.~\ref{fig:Haldane}(a).
+For $t>0$, the string order correlation ${\cal O}_{\rm str}(r)$ decays exponentially with distance $r$.
+This result indicates that the breakdown of the string order happens as soon as the laser application begins.